 There’s been something lethal in the cool-aid I’ve been drinking my whole life.
-I recently realized it and started to extract the slow-killing poison out of my insides.
+I recently realized it and began to extract the slow-killing poison out of my insides.
 Removing it is making a huge difference in my relationships, productivity, and overall well-being.

 Brown says shame is “the intensely painful feeling that we are unworthy of love and belonging.”
 We’re all “in each other’s faces” in this culture and terrified of not being accepted or fitting in, she reports.

 Looking hard and long at shame, I see it as the source of my